nadia-solution-tracker/full-stack-milestome-project/README.md

 <a name="overview"></a>
 ### Overview of the project
-- The main objective of this Ecommerce Website is to manage the details of Books, Stock, Customer, Order and Payment.
+- The main objective of this Ecommerce Website is to manage the details of Books, Stock,User Sessions and Profile, Order and Payment.
 - The Online book store also allows users to search and purchase a book online based on title, author and other keywords.
 - The selected books are displayed in a tabular format in a cart and the user can order their books online through credit card payment.
-Using this Website the user can purchase a book online instead of going out to a book store and wasting time.
+- Using this Website the user can purchase a book online instead of going out to a book store and wasting time.

 ![IMAGE](static/images/HomePage.jpg)